glf30/3c-relational-databases/assignment/readme.md

 ## Hint

-- For getting a specific movie by its ID, you should utilize the model's .find() function.
+- For getting a specific movie by its ID, you should utilize the model's .findOne() function.
 You will need to come up with a way to return both the movie object as well as the array of reviews in a single function.
 If you are having trouble, first start by getting all of the reviews associated with the movie without worrying about the Movie data